 - Grade 2 is a mid-grade lock.
 It is tested to withstand 800,000 opening and closing cycles, has a 5/8 inch latch bolt and can withstand 5 strikes of 75 pounds of force (120 foot-pounds).

 - Grade 3 is similar to #2 in that it is also tested to withstand 800,000 opening and closing cycles and has a 5/8 inch latch bolt.
 However, it can only withstand 2 strikes of 75 pounds of force (90 foot-pounds).

 Finally, most door jamb reinforcement kits, we reviewed here, come with an added product to reinforce the door edge.

-3. A large, steel door jamb reinforcement with 3-inch screws.
+3. A large, steel door jamb reinforcement with 2 1/2 inch screws.

 With a solid door, a quality deadbolt, and steel door jamb reinforcement, you now have metal on metal lockset; a solid defense.
 You’ve seen martial arts experts break wood.
 But have you ever seen them break metal?
 Me neither.

-In my review of door reinforcement products, I gave Door Armor five stars.
-Check out their very cool 30 second spot below.
+In my review of door reinforcement products, I gave StrikeMaster II Pro five stars.
+You can check out their products at Amazon by clicking below.

 DOING NOTHING IS A DECISION